wp-plugins/wp-fullcalendar/readme.txt

 Install this plugin like a normal WordPress plugin.
 Once activated, you'll see a new panel in the Settings section for editing the options for calendar display.

 == Changelog ==
+= 0.8.2 =
+* fixed non-all-day events being considered as all day
+* added option for conditional loading of css and js, fixed French typo
+* fixed more... links using &amp; and having trailing slashes for event day links
+* fixed translation issues for FC items - props @Christian
+* added Italian for day names
+* added filter wpfc_ajax_post for non-EM post type queries
+* fixed non-2013 normal posts not showing up
+* fixed first day of week not matching wp settings if localized

 = 0.8.1 =
 * fixed all-day EM events ending a day early